Age Discrimination–How Do I Prove It?

 Rarely do today’s employers make obviously discriminatory policies and statements.
 Instead, discrimination is often accomplished through seemingly neutral policies that have a disparate impact on older workers.
 The discriminatory effects may, in fact, be unintentional and yet the conduct may nonetheless be discriminatory.

 For example, basing promotion on whether employees pass a rigorous fitness test would tend to favor younger workers.
 Likewise, conducting the recruitment process entirely on social media would attract younger applicants.

 Just because a policy or action discriminates against older individuals does not mean it is illegal.
 An employer is not liable for discrimination that arises out of reasonable factors other than age (“RFOA”).

 Using the above examples, your physical fitness would be inconsequential in an accounting or retail sales job.
-However, passing strict fitness standards may be crucial to a zumba instructor, a firefighter or even a flight attendant who must be able to successfully deal with emergency situations.
-Whereas your disinterest in Twitter, Facebook and LinkedIn might not affect your abilities as a carpenter, an attorney or a nurse, an employer might be able to prove that social media skills are an essential component of a sales, communications or journalism position.
+However, passing strict fitness standards may be crucial to a Zumba instructor, a firefighter, or even a flight attendant who must be able to successfully deal with emergency situations.
+Whereas your disinterest in Twitter, Facebook, and LinkedIn might not affect your abilities as a carpenter, an attorney, or a nurse, an employer might be able to prove that social media skills are an essential component of sales, communications or journalism position.